Dying Trades: Why These Endangered Skills Still Matter in 2026

 The oldest stone tools date back 3.3 million years ago.
 They were discovered in Kenya at an archaeological site known as ‘Lomekwi 3’ near Lake Turkana.
 Around 20 anvils, cores and flakes were dug up and were generally quite large, with the largest weighing in at 15kg.
 The use of these tools is currently unknown.

 If you want to be part of quite possibly the oldest craft ever, then you can and will be able to earn around £30,000 a year doing so.
+However, toolmaking faces challenges due to its low financial viability.

 How to Become a Toolmaker